anonymoususer-code/CADR/README.md

 - tensorflow

 ### Datasets
-We have prepared the caption files for two datasets in data/ folder, hence you just need to download the images of the datasets.
+We have prepared the caption files for two datasets in  `data/` folder, hence you just need to download the images of the datasets.
+The Flickr30K (f30k) images can be downloaded in [flickr30k-images](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset).
+The MSCOCO (coco) images can be downloaded in [train2014](http://images.cocodataset.org/zips/train2014.zip), and [val2014](http://images.cocodataset.org/zips/val2014.zip).
 We hope that the final data are organized as follows:

 ```bash
 data
 ├── coco  # coco captions